 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-If you’re considering joint replacement, here are four ways to help reduce the risk of infection:
+If you’re considering joint replacement here are four ways to help reduce your risk of infection:

-In today’s health care environment, patients need to take ownership of their health.
-In order to prepare yourself for surgery and minimize your risks, consider losing weight, aggressively managing any medical issues – especially diabetes, stop smoking and ask your surgeon what steps the hospital takes to manage infection risk.
+“In order to prepare yourself for surgery and minimize your risks, it’s best to consider losing weight and aggressively managing any medical issues, especially diabetes.
+You’ll also want to stop smoking.
+Be sure to ask your surgeon what steps the hospital takes to manage the risk of infection.”